Ready to learn more and stay posted? Check out my blog, and dive deep into my methodology:

 Exercise Selection & Execution

-Compound Movements First: Foundational lifts such as squats, deadlifts, and presses serve as primary strength-builders.
+Compound Movements Early: Foundational lifts such as squats, deadlifts, and presses serve as primary strength-builders.

 Isolation & Variance Work: Secondary exercises cycle between traditional hypertrophy-focused sets and high-rep metabolic stress techniques.